Amr Class

 mature application codes use this base class without any derived classes.

-class calls many functions from the AmrLevel
+Amr class calls many functions from the AmrLevel class to do

 things like advance the solution on a level, compute a time step to be used for